SeldonIO/seldon-deploy-operator/README.md

 Use [installation google doc](https://docs.google.com/document/d/1a_KHXZI4H_2-CdJl89ejB_zGNsq_gCDDmD6jMCsF3gc/edit?usp=sharing) for setting up dependencies or running minimal version.

 Test as applicable e.g. using Deploy demos.
+The google doc points at how to open or you can use `make open_cluster_with_istio`.

 Note you can only test a demo if you've got the necessary dependencies.
 So not batch as there are [limitations for argo and minio](https://github.com/SeldonIO/seldon-deploy-operator/issues/13)